usethesource/rascal-website/help/troubleshooting.md

  - *Rascal used to work, but I updated it and now it doesn't*

-   Some requirements have changed in the stable release; you now need Java 8, and Eclipse Luna.
+   Some requirements have changed in the stable release; you now need Java 8, and Eclipse Neon.3.
-   Eclipse Indigo no longer works.

  - *I use git, and it keeps hanging or using 100% CPU*